 Even as we move toward cleaner, more affordable energy alternatives, we have seen the ripple effects of coal’s toxic air and water pollution throughout our region.
-We will continue to strengthen and enforce critical safeguards for the health of communities, our air, and our water and hold utilities to responsible clean-up efforts.Frank Rambo, senior attorney and leader of SELC’s Clean Energy and Air Program
+We will continue to strengthen and enforce critical safeguards for the health of communities, our air, and our water and hold utilities to responsible clean-up efforts.Gudrun Thompson, senior attorney and interim leader of SELC’s Clean Energy and Air Program

 The lifecycle of coal: true costs

 Much of the coal burned in plants in the South has been obtained through mountaintop removal coal mining, a devastating practice that has destroyed countless mountains, forests, and streams.

 Past and current mining operations have taken a toll on our region’s water quality: from filling miles of streams, tributaries and wetlands under lax state and federal permits, to abandoned mining sites that continue to degrade streams and contaminate groundwater with unpermitted discharges containing high levels of sediment, heavy metals like iron and aluminum, and other pollutants.

 Once extracted, the act of burning coal through power plants and other industrial facilities produces staggering amounts of air and water pollution harmful to human health for surrounding communities—often disproportionately impacting communities of color—and has led to our region to become one of the world’s largest contributors to climate change.